chriso0710/chriso0710.github.io/_posts/2018-02-23-magic-mirror.md

 Total size of the mirror including the frame is 55 x 79 cm.
 I constructed a wire suspension to hang the mirror on the wall.
 I carefully covered the back of the mirror completely with black cardboard, to prevent any light shining through from behind.
+No ugly cables.
+The whole construction gets it's power from a wall outlet behind the mirror.

 ![Picture](/assets/images/magicmirror/IMG_9210.jpg)